 The Fire Ant Mound

-It usually takes ants years just to get firmly established.
+It can usually take ants years just to get firmly established.
 Though once that’s accomplished, some colonies can survive for as long as 30 or 40 years.
-Most likely the original queen will be replaced many times over.
+So most likely the original queen will be replaced many times over.
 There are measures you can take to minimize the likelihood of an invasion in the kitchen, wiping up spills and putting food away immediately in sealed containers helps.
 Furthermore, keeping your home dry and well ventilated will discourage dreaded Carpenter Ants from entering.
 When they do get in, insecticides applied along baseboards or around foundations can provide some temporary relief.
 Unfortunately, ants do not carry enough insecticide back to the nest to kill the queen — so the nest must be located and the colony destroyed.
 Our experienced professionals know where to look and how to fight with the best products available on the market.